-In October 2015, MNsure deployed an assister portal pilot project that provided assisters—brokers, navigators and certified application counselors (CACs)—with enhanced capacity to help consumers with the process of applying and enrolling in health insurance coverage.
+In October 2015, MNsure deployed an assister portal pilot to provide MNsure-certified assisters—brokers, navigators and certified application counselors (CACs)—with enhanced capacity to help consumers with the process of applying and enrolling in health insurance coverage.

 MNsure, the Minnesota Department of Human Services (DHS) and MNIT made a serious commitment of resources to design and implement an assister portal.
 The development phase incorporated valuable input from stakeholders in the broker, navigator and CAC communities.

-Beginning in September 2016, access to the assister portal is available to all brokers, navigators and CACs.
+Access to the assister portal is available to all actively certified brokers, navigators and CACs.

 Features of the Assister Portal

 The essential feature of the assister portal is to allow consumers to authorize a MNsure-certified broker, navigator or CAC to apply and enroll on their behalf.
 To create this functionality, MNsure is using a portal solution that provides the most seamless access to submitting an application on behalf of a consumer.
 The assister portal also integrates across MNsure's other IT systems, such as identity management and qualified health plan enrollment processes.

 The key elements of the assister portal include:

 - A "Manage Assister" feature in the consumer's online account that enables them to authorize an assister, view assister details, and change or remove an assister at any time.